From creepy crawlies to the Commons: What’s next for Matt Hancock?

 If this is not restored by the deadline for Tory candidates to declare their intention to stand again, on December 5, he remains officially unaffiliated.

-At this stage, the party will have to begin the process of choosing a new contender for his seat.
+At this stage, the party will have to begin the process of choosing a new candidate for his seat.

 If he does get the whip back by December 5, Mr Hancock could still be frozen out of the next general election by his local association.